motionharvest/VectorScrolling/readme.md

 The 6 Element Positions
 ---
 Each element you target will have a point which activates it, and another point which deactivates it.
-They are described as: Activate/Deactivate when `what percentage of the element's height` is `less than what percentage of the screen's height`.
+They are considered active when `what percentage of the element's height` is `less than what percentage of the screen's height` and vice-versa for deactivating.
+Here are the 6 element positions for activation and deactivation.

  1. Activate when 0% is at 100%, deactivate when 100% is at 0%.
  2. Activate when 100% is at 100%, deactivate when 0% is at 0%.